 - Encourage staff participation.

-- Communicate with your custodial staff to ensure they are aware and know how to properly collect material from different bins and know the proper disposal locations.
+- Communicate with your custodial staff to ensure they know the proper disposal locations and how to properly collect material from different bins.

 - Contact your waste hauler to do a waste sort to help you better understand what is going into the trash that could be recycled.

-- Monitor the recycling and trash containers for contamination and give feedback as needed.
+- Monitor the recycling and trash containers for contamination and provide feedback to employees and/or custodial staff as needed.